maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/21-marin-county-registrar-of-voters/all-elections/en/ways-to-vote/return-vbm-ballot.md

 priority: "Minor"
 ---

-**How do I return my vote-by-mail ballot for the May 3 Mail Ballot Special Election?**

-May 3 is a mail-only special election.
-Every registered voter will receive a ballot for this election in the mail. **This is not the June 7 Presidential Primary election.** For information about the Presidential Primary, read the section below on the June 7 Primary Election.

-**For the May 3 Mail Ballot Special Election:**
-- Follow the instructions on the envelope, **sign** the envelope, and **mail it** back to the Marin County Elections Office making sure it’s **postmarked no later than May 3.**

 **How do I return my vote-by-mail ballot for the June 7 Presidential Primary Election?**
 - **Mail it** to the [Marin County Elections Department.](#section-election-office-contact)